splaisan/GenomicConsensus/doc/QuiverFAQ.rst

 Quiver limits read coverage, filters reads by `MapQV`, and filters variants by quality and coverage.

- - The overall read coverage used to call consensus in every window is 100x by default, but can be changed using ``-Xvalue``.
+- The overall read coverage used to call consensus in every window is 100x by default, but can be changed using ``-X=value``.
 - The `MapQV` filter, by default, removes reads with MapQV < 20.
-This is configured using ``--mapQvThreshold=value`` / ``-m value``
+This is configured using ``--mapQvThreshold=value`` / ``-m=value``
- - Variants are only called if the read coverage of the site exceeds 11x, by default---this is configurable using ``-x value``.
+- Variants are only called if the read coverage of the site exceeds 11x, by default---this is configurable using ``-x=value``.
-   Further, they will not be called if the confidence (Phred-scaled) does not exceed 20---configurable using ``-q value``.
+  Further, they will not be called if the confidence (Phred-scaled) does not exceed 20---configurable using ``-q=value``.

 What is the best way to call consensus on an amplicon dataset?